Unveiling the Benefits of Frankincense

 Aroma: resinous, citrus, woody

-Good for: Relaxation, Anti inflammation, respiratory issues
+Good for Relaxation, Anti-inflammation, and respiratory issues

 Energetics: Calming, grounding, comforting